Dittly/website/README.md

 * `master` is the single source of truth.
 * New features and bug fixes get merged into `master` with a pull request.
-* Branches must be deleted at the time a pull request gets merged into `master`.
+* Each pull request is reviewed by a team member.
+The reviewer is responsible to merge the PR and delete the branch.

 ## 3rd Party Services